 Delphes performs a fast simulation of a collider experiment.
 Its performances in terms of computing time and data size are directly proportional to the number of simulated events and on the considered physics process.
 As an example, 10,000 $pp \rightarrow t\bar{t}X$ events are processed in 110 s on a regular laptop and use less than 250 MB of disk space.
-The quality and validity of the output are assessed by comparing to resolution of the reconstructed data to the CMS detector expectations.
+The quality and validity of the output are assessed by comparing the resolutions on the reconstructed data to the expectations of both CMS [7] and ATLAS [8] detectors.

-Electrons and muons are by construction equal to the experiment designs, as the Gaussian smearing of their kinematics properties is defined according to their resolutions.
-Similarly, the b-tagging efficiency (for real b-jets) and misidentification rates (for fake b-jets) are taken from the expected values of the experiment.
+Electrons and muons are by construction equal to the experiment designs, as the Gaussian smearing of their kinematics properties is defined according to the detector specifications.
+Similarly, the b-tagging efficiency (for real b-jets) and misidentification rates (for fake b-jets) are taken directly from the expected values of the experiment.
 Unlike these simple objects, jets and missing transverse energy should be carefully cross-checked.